RandomSoup/sack/readme.md

 #### Reference arguments

 A special type of argument functions can take is called a reference argument.
 It's a refrence to variable or another argument.
-They are declared by putting the `ref` keyword before the argument name, and can be used by passing a reference (done by putting the `ref` keyword before a variable oe argument), for instance:
+They are declared by putting the `ref` keyword before the argument name, and can be used by passing a reference (done by putting the `ref` keyword before a variable or argument), for instance:
 ```
 functi append(ref list, item) {
     # Appends item to list